-The OCC received seven comment letters: four comment letters from trade groups representing banks, one comment letter from a bank, one comment from a technology industry coalition, and one comment letter from a community group.
-Several of the comment letters discussed the OCC's authority to charter the Bank, asserting, among other things, that the proposed activities do not align with OCC precedent with respect to fiduciary activities conducted by national trust banks.
+The OCC received five comments in connection with this application: two comments from trade groups representing banks, two comments from community groups, and a comment from a consulting firm.
+Two of the comments discuss the OCC's authority to charter the Bank, asserting, among other things, that the proposed activities do not align with OCC precedent with respect to fiduciary activities conducted by national trust banks.
 The OCC is authorized to charter national banks pursuant to the National Bank Act, 12 USC 21-27.
 As explained herein, the proposed activities are permissible for a national trust bank.

-Several of the commenters assert that the OCC and the Bank did not provide an appropriate amount of information or give a sufficient amount of time for the public to have an opportunity to meaningfully comment on the Application.
+Two of the commenters assert that the OCC and the Bank did not provide an appropriate amount of information or give a sufficient amount of time for the public to have an opportunity to meaningfully comment on the Application.
 The Bank filed all required publicly available information on a timely basis.
-In considering the Bank's
+In considering the Bank's identification of public information and request for confidential treatment of specific information pursuant to 12 CFR 5.9(c), the OCC followed its established policies and procedures.
+Although the commenters raised insufficiency of public information, they were nonetheless able to provide voluminous comments on the Application.
+The OCC has received sufficient information to make an informed decision regarding the Bank's Application, consistent with established agency policy and procedures, applying relevant statutory requirements and regulatory factors.